-It also gives you a chance to ask any questions before the process starts, ensuring you're comfortable with the process and issues that may be discussed.
+The individual meeting also gives you a chance to ask any questions before the process starts, ensuring you're comfortable with the process and issues that may be discussed.
 It also allows the mediator to ensure the process is right for you.

-Step Three: Once the mediation process comes to a conclusion, a document presenting all the agreed proposals will be given to you.
+Step three: Once the mediation process comes to a conclusion, a document presenting all the agreed proposals will be given to you.
 This can be passed on to your solicitor who will put these documents into a legally binding contract.
 If you are discussing the care of your children, your mediator can prepare a Parenting Agreement reflecting what you have agreed.